* This is the Consumer Version. *

 If spontaneous bacterial peritonitis develops, people usually have abdominal discomfort, and the abdomen may feel tender.
 People may have a fever and feel generally unwell.
 They may become confused, disoriented, and drowsy.
 Untreated, this infection can be fatal.
 Survival depends on early treatment with appropriate antibiotics.

 When a doctor taps (percusses) the abdomen, the fluid makes a dull sound.
+If the person's abdomen is swollen because the intestines are distended with gas, the tapping makes a hollow sound.
 However, a doctor may not be able to detect ascitic fluid unless the volume is about a quart or more.

 The basic treatment for ascites is a low-sodium diet and bed rest.

-If diet is ineffective, people are usually also given drugs called diuretics (such as spironolactone).
+If diet is ineffective, people are usually also given drugs called diuretics (such as spironolactone or furosemide).
 Diuretics make the kidneys excrete more sodium and water into the urine.

 If large amounts of fluid accumulate frequently or if other treatments are ineffective, a portosystemic shunt or liver transplantation may be needed.
 The portosystemic shunt connects the portal vein or one of its branches with a vein in the general circulation and thus bypasses the liver.
 However, placement of the shunt is an invasive procedure and can cause problems, such as deterioration of brain function ( hepatic encephalopathy) and deterioration of liver function.